xxxVIKTORxxx/Square-Orange-Frankenstein/README.md

 * Charts drawing was realised
 ___
 In plans:
+* Still can not implement parallelism for make the agent moving and thinking the same time, but not in a sequenced.
 * <s>Connect it with the drawn neuralnet for its working visualisation [if there is any sense for that]</s>
 * [Optional] Make a game more challengeable